from £188 /night help

 - a cleaning kit and tea towels,

-- cleaning - 1 hour per day except the day after arrival - which can be adapted to your needs and final cleaning.
+- cleaning - 1 hour per day except the kitchen & the day after arrival - which can be adapted to your needs and final cleaning.

 - delivery service for bread and pastries (expenses payable),